jakobsitory/05_CPP05_42CC/README.md

 ## **Modules**

 ### **ex00 - Mommy, when I grow up, I want to be a bureaucrat!**
-The Mommy, when I grow up, I want to be a bureaucrat! project involves creating a class that simulates a bureaucrat with specific attributes and behaviors.
+A class that simulates a bureaucrat with specific attributes and behaviors.

 **Key objectives included:**